 SI FOR KIDS

 Click here if you have a question for Donovan McNabb.
 He'll answer a question or two in each week's diary entry.

-Donovan McNabb is expected to be a high first-round draft pick in the 1999 NFL Draft in April.
-Check back each Monday for another draft diary from him at CNNSI.com.
+Former Syracuse quarterback Donovan McNabb is expected to be a high first-round draft pick in the 1999 NFL Draft in April.
+Check back each week for another draft diary from him at CNNSI.com.

 Copyright © 1999 CNN/SI.
 A Time Warner Company.